ParallelMaths/parallel/pages/masterclass.md

 2. Where asked to add your surname, instead input your MATHS MASTERCLASS ID (You should find this in an email from [maths.masterclasses@talent-ed.uk](mailto:maths.masterclasses@talent-ed.uk))
 3. Enter your email address
 4. Enter your password.
 Make sure it is a password you can remember – perhaps make a note of it somewhere.
-5. In the field marked “Teacher code”, enter the Maths Masterclass code: **n4zjt4**
+5. In the field marked “Teacher Code”, enter the Maths Masterclass code: **n4zjt4**
 6. Select your school year, and your year of birth
 7. Tick the box to say you have read our Data Protection Terms and Conditions
 8. Hit Sign-Up to finalise your sign up.